Clearing and adjustment at Norwich University of the Arts

 What happens when I call NUA about Clearing?

-From Results Day, we have a dedicated Clearing team on hand to direct you to the most relevant person to speak with, so just make sure you are prepared for us to ask you a few questions about your application.
+From Thursday 15 August, we have a dedicated Clearing team on hand to direct you to the most relevant person to speak with, so just make sure you are prepared for us to ask you a few questions about your application.
 If you are:

 Calling about a current application, you will speak with our Admissions Team.